 - Medicines, such as certain seizure drugs, antidepressants, cancer drugs, opiates (less often), and heart, diabetes, and blood pressure drugs

-- Disorders of the brain, such as injury, infections, stroke
+- Disorders of the brain, such as injury, infections, and stroke

 Rare causes include:

 - Rare diseases of the hypothalamus or pituitary

-- Cancer of the lung, small intestine, pancreas, brain, leukemia
+- Leukemia and cancer of the small intestine, pancreas, and brain

 - Mental disorders